kedro-org/kedro/docs/source/kedro_project_setup/code_beyond_starter_files.md

 Those files also sometimes make new users think that Kedro requires code to be located only in those starter files, which is not true.

-This section elaborates what are the Kedro requirements in terms of organizing code in files and modules.
+This section elaborates what are the Kedro requirements in terms of organising code in files and modules.
 It also provides examples of common scenarios such as sharing utilities between pipelines and using Kedro in a monorepo setup.